darraghluby/darraghs_library/README.md

 # Darragh's Library
-Darragh's Library is a Python module containing various functions, classes, etc. It contains bundles of code that can be used repeatedly in many different programs, and it makes working with Python simpler and more efficient.
+Darragh's Library is a Python module containing various functions, classes, etc. It contains bundles of code that can be used in many different programs, and it makes working with Python simpler and more efficient.

 ### Installation
 I am currently working on uploading this library to PyPi.